mudler/perlbootstrap/README.md

 - `new MyApp`

-    generate MyApp using the default template (or you can specify one using --with)
+    generate MyApp and refactor using the default template (or you can specify one using --with)

 - `list`